 Glucosamine and chondroitin can be found in many different forms.
 Glucosamine in a pure form, or combined with chondroitin, can be purchased in health food stores, at veterinary clinics, and in pet supply catalogs.

-Not all glucosamine and chondroitin products are created equal, however.
+Not all glucosamine and chondroitin products are created equal however.
 The difference in various products lies in the dosing, carriers, vitamins, minerals, and purity of the ingredients.
 Products that contain human grade glucosamine and chondroitin are much more likely to be of high quality and in a purer form.
 In addition to ingredients, the concentration of actual glucosamine and chondroitin vary from product to product.
 Products designed for dogs often have ascorbic acid or manganese to help aid in the uptake of glucosamine in the canine.
-Canine products may be flavored or fortified with other minerals.
 The most expensive product is not always the best.
 Compare the ingredients between products to ensure that you are getting what you pay for.
-Some of the most popular products for canines include Drs.
-Foster and Smith's Joint Care, Cosequin made by Nutramax, and Glycoflex.
+Some of the most popular products for felines include Drs.
+Foster and Smith's Joint Care Primary or Joint Care Primary Plus and Cosequin made by Nutramax.

 COMMONLY ASKED QUESTIONS ABOUT GLUCOSAMINE AND CHONDROITIN